Characterizing Exoplanet Habitability: Surface Pressure and Temperature

-In addition to refraction, extinction can also limit surface sensitivity in transit spectroscopy of Earth-like planets.
-Here, long slant pathlengths associated with the transit geometry cause spectral regions with only a small amount of vertical optical depth to become opaque.
+Transit spectra of Earth twins around mid- or late-M dwarfs are much less affected by refraction, so, here, clouds and gas opacity are the primary impediment to surface sensitivity.
+Large slant pathlengths associated with the transit geometry cause spectral regions with only a small amount of vertical optical depth to become opaque.
 This issue is especially true for clouds and hazes \citep{fortney2005}, which tend to have optical depths that vary slowly in wavelength, and can thus block observations of the deep atmosphere over wide spectral ranges \citep[e.g.,][]{kreidbergetal2014,knutsonetal2014,robinsonetal2014a}.
 Aerosol extinction in transit spectra would be significant for a hazy early Earth \citep{arneyetal2016}, and even modern Earth, which is generally thought to have ``patchy'' clouds, is $>\!\!70$\% cloud-covered when thin, high-altitude cirrus clouds are considered \citep{stubenrauchetal2013}.
 Fig.~\ref{fig:trans} shows transit spectra of Earths around different host star types, and includes the effects of realistic clouds and refraction.